First-order definitions of rings of integral functions over algebraic extensions of function fields and undecidability: A brief history of the questions of definability and decidability of global fields and their algebraic extensions

 \subsection{\texorpdfstring{A result of Martinez-Ranero, Salcedo, and Utreras (\cite{MRSU24})}{A result of Martinez-Ranero, Salcedo, and Utreras}}

 A recent arXiv preprint by Martinez-Ranero, Salcedo, and Utreras explores questions similar the ones raised in this paper.
 There is an intersection with our results primarily due to the fact that the definability method used in both papers is based on the method used in \cite{Shlapentokh18}.
-Namely, both \cite{MRSU24} and this paper define rings of integral function over $q$-bounded infinite extensions of $\F_p(t)$ with at least one absolutely $q'$-bounded prime, where $q'$ is a rational prime number which maybe equal to $q$.
+Namely, both \cite{MRSU24} and this paper define rings of integral function over $q$-bounded infinite extensions of $\F_p(t)$.
+In \cite{MRSU24} this definition requires at least one absolutely $q'$-bounded prime, where $q'$ is a rational prime number which maybe equal to $q$.
+No extra requirements are necessary for our definition.
 In \cite{MRSU24}, the authors also require the extension to be separable, while we do not.

 Additionally, we construct a first-order definition of the constant field without any parameters and no assumptions about uniformly $q$-bounded primes (named \emph{completely} $q$-bounded in \cite{MRSU24}).
-In the case of an infinite constant field we construct a definition (with a parameter) of a polynomial ring.
+In the case of an infinite constant field, we construct a definition (with a parameter) of a polynomial ring.
 Observe that at least one parameter is necessary to indicate which polynomial ring is being defined.
 However, the main difference between the papers is the undecidability results.
 The main undecidability result from \cite{MRSU24} is stated below. \begin{theorem}[Martinez-Ranero, Salcedo and Utreras, Theorem 5.1] Let $p$ be an odd prime and $r$ a prime congruent to $3 \bmod 4$ and such that $p$ is a quadratic residue modulo $r$.
 The first-order theory of the structure $\F_{p^{a}}(t^{r^{-\infty}})$ in the language of rings $\{0, 1, +, \times\}$ interprets the theory R of Tarski, Mostowski and Robinson.
 In particular, it is undecidable. \end{theorem} This theorem relies on the following result. \begin{theorem}[Martinez-Ranero, Salcedo and Utreras, Theorem 4.1] There exist infinitely many prime numbers r such that, for every prime power $p^a$, the theory of the structure

 in the language $\{0, 1, t, +,\times\}$ interprets the Theory $R$ and is thus undecidable. \end{theorem} The fact that the structure

 in the language $\{0, 1, t, +, \times \}$ is undecidable is a corollary to a much more general result of the first author from (\cite{Shlapentokh92}*{Theorem~5.1}).
 Actually, in \cite{Shlapentokh92} it is shown that the ring in Theorem \ref{MRSU2} is {\it existentially} undecidable for any positive characteristic $p$, including $p=2$.
 See Section \ref{subsec:fin_factors} for more details.